 The Jewish Museum is committed to creating an inclusive and welcoming environment for all and to promoting a positive work culture that celebrates difference, challenges prejudice, and ensures fairness.
 Integrity, collegiality, and excellence are central to the Museum’s values.
 These values, along with an institution-wide commitment to Diversity, Equity, Access & Inclusion (DEAI), are embedded in the Museum’s strategic plan and will be the focus of a comprehensive DEAI action plan.

 The Chief Information Officer is a senior member of the Leadership team of the Jewish Museum, reporting to the COO.
 The CIO will set and implements a cohesive, forward-looking strategy for the technology ecosystem for the Museum and lead the technology-focused staff with the goal of amplifying The Jewish Museum’s mission.

 The Museum’s Security Guards play a vital role in maintaining the security and safety of the Museum premises, assets, visitors, and staff, while also serving as ambassadors with the Museum’s visitors and guests.

-The Jewish Museum is seeking a Senior Accountant who is highly experienced in Microsoft Dynamics (Great Plains), with a firm grip of Nonprofit GAAPs and a strong background in transactional (not merely auditing) accounting responsibilities.
-This position serves as the righthand person for the Controller and Assistant Controller of the Museum’s Finance Department.
+The Jewish Museum is seeking to hire an Accountant who is experienced in Microsoft Dynamics GP (Great Plains), knowledgeable in Nonprofit GAAPs, and with 2 to 4 years of transactional/corporate accounting experience.
+This position is under the supervision of Assistant Controller of the Museum’s Finance Department.

 The Jewish Museum's year-round Internship Program provides an opportunity to participate in the day-to-day operations of one of New York City's leading museums of art and culture.